MarketingPipeline/Emoji-Parser.js/README.md

 ### How to use

-Just like GitHub uses emoji's in Markdown - emoji's are parsed in your whole body the same!
+Just like how GitHub uses emoji's in Markdown - emoji's are parsed in your whole body the same!

 ```html